 On October 23, 2020, we completed the acquisition of CPM, which included the acquisition of a 4,000 square foot CLIA accredited laboratory located in Old Bridge, New Jersey, which was owned by CPM (which is now known as ProPhase Diagnostics NJ, Inc.).
-The lease is for a term of 24 months with a monthly base lease payment of \$5,950.
+The lease was renewed in February 2023, for an additional 36 months until February 2026.
+The monthly base rent remains the same at \$5,500 per month.
+The lease renewal resulted in the recognition of an additional right-of-use asset and operating lease liability of \$170,000, respectively during the nine months ended September 30, 2023.